-There are some genetic diseases that the Maine Coon cat is prone to, but regular check-ups and early interventions can help to increase the life expectancy.
+There are some genetic diseases that the Maine Coon cat is prone to, but regular check-ups and early interventions can help to increase life expectancy.
 Your cat will require regular vet checks and vaccinations.
-Should a problem be present if it is caught early on through blood work there is a better chance of curing the issue.
+Should a problem be present if it is caught early on through blood work there is a better chance of curing the issue?

 These are big cats and to keep their bodies healthy they need special attention to their diet.
 Speak with your vet about the right diet for your Maine Coon Cat.
 They can make recommendations about food type and amount.

-Cats–especially the Maine Coon–are very intelligent animals that can survive without human intervention, so for your cat to remain healthy and have the will to live as long as possible they need to be physically and mentally stimulated.
+Cats--especially the Maine Coon--are very intelligent animals that can survive without human intervention, so for your cat to remain healthy and have the will to live as long as possible they need to be physically and mentally stimulated.

+That means conversations, attention, toys, and play are all an important part of your cat's life expectancy.
+Purchase toys that are stimulating and that you can enjoy together.
 Oddly enough, Maine Coon cats are known for being able to be leashed and walked like a dog.
 This is a great form of exercise for the cat.
 Keep the exercise and play interesting to engage the cat.